pip-templates/pip-templates-data-go/README.md

 The microservice currently supports the following deployment options:
 * Deployment platforms: Standalone Process
 * External APIs: HTTP/REST, gRPC
-* Persistence: Memory, Flat Files, MongoDB
+* Persistence: Memory, Flat Files, MongoDB, Couchbase

 This microservice does not depend on other microservices.